diku-dk/ap-e2024-pub/README.md

 8. You are allowed to use any Haskell module that is available in the packages specified in the `.cabal` file in the handout.
-You are not allowed to add additional library dependencies.
+You are not allowed to add additional package dependencies.

 9. Your zip file, should contain a single top-level folder with an appropriate name (e.g. `handin`).